MeachamusPrime/LivestreamDevice/README.md

 ## Boot Livestream Device
 1. Boot your Raspberry Pi 3B+ or later with the SD Card inserted
 1. Setup your WiFi or connect a wired ethernet cable
+1. Click the ">_" icon next to the Pi menu in the top left of the desktop
+2. Run "sudo raspi-config"
+3. Choose "Advanced Options"
+4. Choose "Wayland"
+5. Choose "X11"
+6. Exit the program by pressing escape until it exits

 ## Set Resolution
 1. Set Resolution to 1280x720 (or other resolution if that fails)
    * You may be able to get 1920x1080 to play smoothly on a Raspberry Pi 4 or later, but make sure to change the mousemove locations in CheckForRefresh.sh
 1. Open the Pi menu in the top left of the desktop
-1. Preferences -> Rapberry Pi Configuration
+1. Preferences -> Control Center
-1. Display Tab -> Set Resolution...
-1. Choose "CEA mode 4 1280x720 60Hz 16:9"
+1. Screens -> Screens -> HDMI-1 -> Resolution -> 1280x720
-1. OK -> OK
+1. Apply -> Close

 ## Set Background Picture
 1. Open the Pi menu in the top left of the desktop
-1. Preferences -> Appearance Settings
+1. Preferences -> Control Center
-1. Desktop Tab -> Picture
+1. Desktop -> Picture
 1. Select your chosen background
    * In the case of WestHSV CofC ==> /home/pi/Pictures/WestHuntsville.png
 1. Open
 1. Uncheck Wastebasket
 1. Uncheck Mounted Disks
+1. Close

 ## Install Support Software
 Ensure that xdotool and unclutter are installed